Burley, Rutland: Church

 The church of the Holy Cross, adjacent to the mansion, is in the care of the Churches Conservation Trust.
 It contains a moving memorial by Sir Francis Chantrey to Lady Charlotte Finch (1820).

 1968 Vulcan crash

-Avro Vulcan XM604 of 9 Squadron crashed at 13:24 on Tuesday 30 January 1968, 20 yards from the house of Geoffrey Eayrs.
+Avro Vulcan XM604 of 9 Squadron crashed at 13:24 on Tuesday 30 January 1968, 20 yards from the house of Geoffrey Eayrs, due to the failure of an Olympus 301 LP turbine disc on a flight from RAF Cottesmore.
 The Vulcan was inverted when it crashed and totally disintegrated.
 The crash was witnessed by resident Colonel Sir Roland Findlay.